Lurkars/gloomhavensecretariat/README.md

 [Latest Online Version](https://lurkars.github.io/gloomhavensecretary/)

-An open source [Gloomhaven Helper](http://esotericsoftware.com/gloomhaven-helper) (by [Esoteric Software®](http://esotericsoftware.com)) clone made as web app with Angular. *Gloomhaven Secretary* is a companion app and does basically bookkeeping of all entities values to gain more focus on gameplay.
+*Gloomhaven Secretary* is a **Gloomhaven companion app** and does basically bookkeeping of all entities values to gain more focus on gameplay.
+It is an open source web app made with [Angular](https://angular.io/).

+GHS is basically a full clone implementing the same functionality and look&feel of the original [Gloomhaven Helper](http://esotericsoftware.com/gloomhaven-helper) (by [Esoteric Software®](http://esotericsoftware.com)).
+Since GHH is discontinued and not available anymore, GHS should become a well maintained successor.

-This is basically a clone implementing the same functionality and look&feel of the original Gloomhaven Helper since I am not capable of good design/UX.
-So feel free to contribute better assets.
+As open source software this is meant for the community to actively [contribute](#contributing) with ideas, suggestions and of course feedback.
+As I am not capable of good design/UX also feel free to contribute better assets.

 For usage with multiple clients sharing the same game, the server component [Gloomhaven Secretary Server](https://github.com/Lurkars/ghs-server) is required.
 A public instance is available under `ghs.champonthis.de/server` port `443` with `secure` option.

 > SPOILER WARNING:
-> The `label.json` files inside the `data`-folder and therefore the final edition data files inside the `src/assets/data`-folder contain spoilers by including the corresponding label.
+> The `label.json` files inside the `data`-folders and therefore the final edition data files inside the `src/assets/data`-folder contain spoilers by including the corresponding label.

 ## Support